Skip to main content

 Separation of editorial and affiliate

-Affiliate links exist on the site.
-They are labelled at the top of every page that contains them.
-They use rel="sponsored noopener" and open in a new tab.
-They do not influence rankings.
-We cover providers with whom we have no affiliate relationship where doing so makes the comparison more honest, and we are willing to remove a provider from coverage even where we have a commercial relationship if our editorial judgement requires it.
+As of May 2026, no provider links on this site are affiliate links.
+Provider links are non-affiliate editorial links pointing directly to provider websites.
+If active affiliate relationships are added, affected links will be labeled near the link, disclosed above the fold on pages that contain them, and tagged with rel="sponsored noopener".
+Affiliate relationships do not influence rankings.
+We cover providers with whom we have no affiliate relationship where doing so makes the comparison more honest, and we are willing to remove a provider from coverage even where we hold an active affiliate relationship if our editorial judgment requires it.
 See our affiliate disclosure.

 Medical scope